sonus21/rqueue/docs/configuration/redis-configuration.md

 }
 ```

-### Redis Sentinel
+### Redis Sentinel Configuration

-Redis sentinel can be configured similar to Standalone redis.
+Configuring Redis Sentinel is similar to the standalone configuration.

 ```java